 With staff under enough strain as it is, it’s also a cost-effective and space-saving method of reducing staff’s cleaning workload.
 Additionally, by reducing the need to allow time between treatments, it increases your clinic’s capacity, so that you can fit more appointments in each day.

 Clearly, it’s a challenging time to run a dental clinic.
 With patient demands on the up and restrictions continuing to impact your staff’s day-to-day, everyone’s feeling the strain.

 But that means it’s never been more important to find ways of reducing workloads, increasing efficiency, and giving customers a more comfortable and reassuring experience.
 By cleaning the air, controlling temperature, and reducing odours, nanoe™ X is here to help.

 Dental Clinic Case Study

 *2 Testing organisation: Panasonic Product Analysis Center.
-Testing method: Verified using the six-level odor intensity indication method in an approximately 23㎥-sized test chamber.
-Deodorization method: nanoe™ released.
-Target odor: Surface-adhered cigarette smoke odor.
-Test result: Odor intensity reduced by 2.4 levels in 12 minutes.
+Testing method: Verified using the six-level odour intensity indication method in an approximately 23㎥-sized test chamber.
+Deodorisation method: nanoe™ released.
+Target odour: Surface-adhered cigarette smoke odour.
+Test result: Odour intensity reduced by 2.4 levels in 12 minutes.
 (4AA33-160615-N04)

 *3 Testing organisation: Panasonic Product Analysis Center.
-Testing method: Verified using the six-level odor intensity indication method in an approximately 23㎥-sized test chamber.
-Deodorization method: nanoe™ released.
-Target substance: Surface-adhered damp odor.
-Test result: Odor intensity reduced by 1.7 levels in 0.5 hours.
+Testing method: Verified using the six-level odour intensity indication method in an approximately 23㎥-sized test chamber.
+Deodorisation method: nanoe™ released.
+Target substance: Surface-adhered damp odour.
+Test result: Odour intensity reduced by 1.7 levels in 0.5 hours.
 (Y16RA002)